keshavgbpecdelhi/hangTable/Readme.md

 # HangTable

 Hello World!
 We would like to introduce you to a new, fun, and easy way of learning.
-Educate your child in a fun way by playing games,where your child learn with a game spirit.
+Educate your child in a fun way by playing games, where your child learn with a game spirit.

 ## 💡 Inspiration